dckms/system-architecture/emacsway/it/sdlc/uncertainty-management/adaptation/software-design/software-design.rst

 Robert Martin
 -------------

+    💬 "The only way to make the deadline -- the only way to go fast -- is to keep the code as clean as possible at all times."

+    -- "Clean Code: A Handbook of Agile Software Craftsmanship" by Robert C. Martin

+..

     📝 "The way to go fast, and to keep the deadlines at bay, is to stay clean.
     Professionals do not succumb to the temptation to create a mess in order to move quickly.
     Professionals realize that "quick and dirty" is an oxymoron.